• About

 10 Tips for Men Who Want to Support their Female Colleagues at Networking Events

 I recently attended the Emmy music branch networking event, honoring the nominees with a composer friend who happens to be a woman.
 She noticed that often she is ignored during conversations or not taken seriously as a composer while the men were.
-This bothered me and so I reached out to her and together we came up with these 10 tips.
+This bothered me and so I reached out to her to discuss what can us guys who want to support our fellow composers in similar situations do better?
+In consultation with my friend, composer Miriam Meyer, we came up with these 10 tips.

 Blog